Empowering Healthcare Ecosystems with Universal Standards.

 Audit-Ready Evidence (The Survival Packet)

-In the 2026 enforcement landscape, a "policy manual" isn't enough.
+In an active enforcement environment, a "policy manual" isn't enough.
 You need technical proof.
 The UE Advantage: Every integration we build includes an "Audit Survival Packet."
 This provides JSON-validated, cryptographically hashed evidence of compliance that withstands OCR and UPIC scrutiny by proving exactly how—and when—your data was handled.

 Frequently Asked Questions